Oil Painting for Beginners - Everything You Need to Know to Get Started

 Pigments in their raw powder form (i.e. prior to being blended with linseed oil or another binder) generally pose a much greater health risk than paint from a tube.
 Paint from a tube that has been blended means there is next to no chance of inhaling pigment, and if you wear gloves and keep your studio clean there is also very little chance of ingesting pigment.
 Sanding artwork can create dust, however, and precautions such as wearing an N100 mask (aka particulate respirator) along with gloves will reduce the risk of inhaling and ingesting dust.

 Some paint thinners are toxic.
 Exposure to the vapors of turpentine and mineral spirits (even odorless ones) should be limited or avoided altogether.
-Examples of non-toxic options to thin paint include the seed oils mentioned earlier or other mediums that specifically state “non-toxic” on the label, such as Gamblin’s Solvent-Free Fluid.
+Examples of non-toxic options to thin paint include the seed oils mentioned earlier or other mediums that specifically state “non-toxic” on the label.

 All of this said, paint, thinners, and mediums etc. should always be out of reach of children and animals!
-It's also a good idea to wear gloves while painting and keep food out of your painting area.
+It's also a good idea to wear gloves - such as these nitrile gloves - while painting and keep food out of your painting area.

 Oil Painting Resources